Rishabhjain610/Currency-Converter/README.md

 - **🔁 Swap Button:**
   Allows users to interchange the selected currencies with a single click.

-- **🖥️ Responsive UI:**
-  Modern and responsive user interface designed for an optimal experience on various devices.

 - **⚙️ Vite:**
   Uses Vite as the build tool for a fast development workflow and optimized builds.